pepipe/death-run/README.md

 I didn't create any of the art used in the game.
 All was possible because of the kind people listed below (in no particular order):

 [Quaternius](https://quaternius.com):
-I used models from Animated Monster Pack, Cute Animated Monsters Pack, Modular Dungeons Pack.
+I used models from Animated Monster Pack, Cute Animated Monsters Pack, Modular Dungeons Pack, Ultimate Modular Men Pack, Ultimate Modular Woman Pack, Cars Pack.

 [Richard Whitelock](http://www.richardwhitelock.com): Skybox Deep Dusck from Unity Store Asset AllSkyFree.

+[ambientCG.com](ambientCG.com): Contains assets from ambientCG, licensed under CC0 1.0 Universal.